Welcome to Rhithm! 👋

 Risk Alerts allow you to receive notifications when specific conditions are met during a Rhithm assessment.
 There are three different types of Risk Alerts:

-Emoji assessment alerts: Triggers when specific emoji responses are selected within a specified time frame
+Emoji check-in alerts: Triggers when specific emoji responses are selected within a specified time frame

 Note alerts: Triggers when specific keywords and/or negative sentiments are expressed in the note(s) of an assessment